Symmetric Enhancements of Involutory Virtual Birack Counting Invariants: Virtual Knots and Involutory Virtual Biracks

 \begin{example} The constant action involutory virtual birack on $X=\{x_1,x_2,x_3,x_4\}= \{1,2,3,4\}$ with $\sigma=(12)$, $\tau=(12)(34)$ and $\nu=(34)$ has matrix

 \end{example}

 The involutory virtual birack axioms come from the Reidemeister moves with semiarcs labeled according to the rules

-The virtual birack axioms are chosen such that for every valid birack labeling of a framed virtual knot before a virtual Reidemeister move, there is a unique corresponding labeling after the move.
-The single-strand moves I and vI impose the requirements that $\pi(x \otr x)=x\utr x$ and $\pi(x)\otr x=x\utr \pi(x)$:
+The involutory virtual birack axioms are chosen such that for every valid involutory birack labeling of a framed virtual knot before a virtual Reidemeister move, there is a unique corresponding labeling after the move.
+The single-strand moves I and vI impose the requirements in axiom (i) (we depict one of the two classical cases):

 The kink map $\pi$ represents passing through a positive kink; its inverse $\pi^{-1}$ represents passing through a negative kink.
 If we define maps $f,g:X\to X$ by $f(x)=x\otr x$ and $g(x)=x\utr x$, then we can take the first equation above as a definition for $\pi$, namely set $\pi(x)=g(f^{-1}(x))$.